Managing Workplace Attendance and Absence

 Annualised hours schemes allow employers to offer additional flexibility to match the attendance of employees against variable workloads.
 Many organisations have seasonal fluctuations in demand and production requirements and need resources to match.

-Crown WMS supports these schemes by automatically calculating the difference between the hours scheduled and the annualised contract hours and hold it as Reserve Hours which are then compared to the actual attendance of each employee.
+Crown WFM supports these schemes by automatically calculating the difference between the hours scheduled and the annualised contract hours and hold it as Reserve Hours which are then compared to the actual attendance of each employee.
 Where changes are made to the staff schedules, the reserve hours will be altered by the system automatically.

 Health and Safety

-Crown WMS fully supports all aspects of the Working Time Regulations and other legislative frameworks.
+Crown WFM fully supports all aspects of the Working Time Regulations and other legislative frameworks.
 It supports Working Time Limit, In Work Breaks, and Rest Periods.
 Agreements can be set up at three levels; Statutory, Collective and Employee with each individual being linked to a specific agreement.

 Overtime and Payments